wrmsr/jill/README.md

+**NOTE:** This is a WIP update attempt dumpted to github for transfer between machines.

 **LLJVM** provides a set of tools and libraries for running comparatively low level languages (such as C) on the JVM.